alexec/maven-vbox-plugin/README.md

 * Mount a floppy (esp. for Windows).
 * Access the files by HTTP.
 When provisioning starts up, all the files in your definition dir are available on http://%IP%:%PORT%/.

+Typically you'll want to make sure you VMs has:

+* SSH access (or similar).
+* ACPI support for graceful shutdown (many minimal installs don't).

 Tokens
 ---